-Besides aforementioned, PET-CT showed another advantage over CIM in uterine cancer, since it detected additional metabolically active recurrent lesions in 13 out of 25 CT/MRI true positive women, which can be of great importance in further patient management and change treatment approach, e.g., by choosing systemic over local treatment.
+Besides aforementioned, PET-CT showed another advantage over CIM in uterine cancer, since it detected additional metabolically active recurrent lesions in 13 out of 25 CT/MRI true positive women, which can be of great importance in further patient management and change treatment approach, e.g. by choosing systemic over local treatment.
 Accordingly, it was previously shown by Panagiotidis et al. [18] that in patients with intra-abdominal malignancies (including uterine cancer patients) and with negative CIM results, PET-CT can often detect missed peritoneal and other active lesions.
-In a paper by Ferioli et al. [19] it was demonstrated that postoperative PET-CT can change treatment plan endometrial cancer patients in 8.6-22.4% of cases, which was afterwards also confirmed by Albano et al. [15] who showed that PET-CT influenced therapeutic approach in 33/157 suspected recurrent endometrial carcinoma patients.
+In a paper by Ferioli et al. [19] it was demonstrated that postoperative PET-CT can change treatment plan endometrial cancer patients in 8.6-22.4% of cases, which was afterwards also confirmed by Albano et al. who showed that PET-CT influenced therapeutic approach in 33/157 suspected recurrent endometrial carcinoma patients [15].
 Impact of hybrid imaging on therapy decision was also shown in women with suspected recurrent uterine sarcoma [13, 20].

 Although CT/MRI negative patients had shorter progression free survival in comparison with CIM positive women treated for uterine cancer in our study, that did not reach statistical significance.
-However, PET-CT positive patients had significantly shorter PFS than women with normal PET-CT findings (18.3 ± 2.8 months vs. 31.4 ± 3.4 months).
+However, PET-CT positive patients had significantly shorter PFS than women with normal PET-CT findings (18.3 $\pm$ 2.8 months vs. 31.4 $\pm$ 3.4 months).
 These results are concordant with findings of Albano et al. [15] which also showed longer PFS but also longer overall survival in patients with suspected recurrent endometrial cancer and negative PET-CT.
-In addition, in our research we also demonstrated PFS differences in PET-CT positive patients depending on disease spread: in cases with only loco-regional disease detected PFS was longest (26.3 \pm 5.6 months), followed by that in women with distant lesions only (PFS 20.9 \pm 4.7 months), and patients with both local and distant active disease present on PET-CT who had shortest PFS of only 9.4 \pm 2.4 months.
-In a study on 61 patients treated for endometrial carcinoma, Chung et al. [21] found that post-treatment PET SUVmax values correlated with disease-free survival, such as that patients with SUVmax < 4.25 had statistically longer disease-free survival.
+In addition, in our research we also demonstrated PFS differences in PET-CT positive patients depending on disease spread: in cases with only loco-regional disease detected PFS was longest $(26.3 \pm 5.6 \text{ months})$ , followed by that in women with distant lesions only (PFS 20.9 $\pm 4.7$ months), and patients with both local and distant active disease present on PET-CT who had shortest PFS of only $9.4 \pm 2.4$ months.
+In a study on 61 patients treated for endometrial carcinoma, Chung et al. [21] found that post-treatment PET SUVmax values correlated with disease free survival (DFS), such as that patients with SUVmax <4.25 had statistically longer DFS.
 Saga et al. [22] also analyzed possible prognostic role of PET in 21 women treated for endometrial carcinoma, and suggested that negative PET finding could be a predictor of good prognosis.

 One of the limitations in our study was relatively small sample size.
 The other drawback is lack of histopathological confirmation in all of our patients as a gold standard.
 Furthermore, this study included somewhat heterogeneous sample of tumor histopathological types, which can have different prognosis in general, but with endometrioid type endometrial cancer being most common by far.
 However, this can better reflect role of FDG PET-CT in everyday clinical practice.
+Our results suggest important role of FDG PET-CT in clinical practice in follow-up and suspicion for recurrence of uterine cancers, with high sensitivity and overall accuracy.
+Additional advantage of PET-CT over CT and MRI could be its capability to discover larger number of active tumor sites, and also better specificity.
+Moreover, PET-CT results in these patients can also have prognostic impact, with PET-CT negative women showing significantly longer progression free survival.